 Scrolling through social media feeds has become part of the everyday for most people now, no matter where they are or what they’re doing.
 Not all content will engage them but travel-related content likely will because it activates your guest’s imagination.
 Used creatively, travel content on social media can have a transportive effect on viewers, inspiring them to go on their own journey.

 Social media also offers your hotel business a range of options when distributing your content, meaning strategy and targeting uses become extremely valuable.
-Let’s take a look at some key social media trends and see what your hotel can learn from them.

 Engaging with travellers on Facebook has never been easier or more valuable.
 Consider these statistics:

 - 52% of social media users said their friends’ photos inspired travel plans

 - 76% post their vacation photos to social media

 - During research, 55% liked pages relating to the trip they were planning

 - 69% of ads use images while 18% of ads use video

 Before you can influence travellers on Facebook, you need to grow your following.
 You could accelerate this process through paid advertising, but you should grow your audience ‘organically’ as much as possible.